UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 - navigate into/out-of the page using the depth scrollbar
 - Increase/decrease the thickness of the FOV in the depth dimension

-The **Volume Display** window also gives the user control over the direction of projection for the displayed MIP:
-- Permute X, Y, and Z dimensions; change X or Y to the depth dimension (instead of Z)
+The **Volume Display** window also gives the user control over the direction of projection for the displayed MIP, (i.e. permute X, Y, and Z dimensions; change X or Y to the depth dimension (instead of Z)).

-The **Volume Display** window gives the user vector object classification ("Toggling") ability:
+The **Volume Display** window gives the user vector object classification ("Toggling") ability to:
-- Vertices
+- (for Vertices)
-  - point-and-click individual vertex to swap its true/false (blue/red) status
+  - point-and-click individual vertex to swap its true/false (blue/red) status,
-  - drag a box around a group of vertices to change all of them to true/false (blue/red)
+  - drag a box around a group of vertices to change all of them to true/false (blue/red), and
-- edges
+- (for edges)
-  - point-and-click individual edge to swap its true/false (blue/red)
+  - point-and-click individual edge to swap its true/false (blue/red).

+### Intensity Histogram
 The **Intensity Histogram** window shows the user the distribution of pixel-intensities in the FOV, allowing the user to:
-- set brightness and contrast accordingly.
+- set brightness and contrast for the underlying original image, and
-- toggle the dispaly mode between "original" and "inverted"
+- toggle the dispaly mode between "original" and "inverted" for the underlying original image.

+### Energy Histogram
-The **Energy Histogram** window shows the user the distribution of vector-energies in the FOV, allowing the user to set brightness and contrast of these objects accordingly (provided that they have set the "Graded"/"Binary" toggler to "Graded" display of these objects.
+The **Energy Histogram** window shows the user the distribution of vector-energies in the FOV, allowing the user to:
+- set brightness and contrast of these objects accordingly,
+- toggle the display mode between the "Graded" and "Binary" versions of the vector object brightnesses, and
+- Set the energy threshold value, assigning all vectors above that energy value in the current FOV to false.

 <!--Images 10's:-->
 ## Vertex Curator